-Positive Neutral Negative Comments Absolute Valuations ٠ Historically undervalued.
-Relative Valuations $\leftarrow \bullet$ Relatively cheap versus style alternatives.
-Economic Cycle Can the Fed thread the needle?
-Sentiment has been shifting in the direction that a recession can be avoided.
-Interest Rates $\leftarrow \bullet$ Rates rose significantly throughout the quarter.
-Volatility/Sentiment ← ● VIX and Put/Call Ratio both dropped through the quarter and reached low levels.
-A mixed result but favoring growth.
-Earnings Revisions • → While revisions were negative for both large cap and small cap companies in the quarter, small cap revisions were much worse.
-Dollar Though volatile, the dollar was basically flat for the quarter.
+Positive Neutral Negative Comments Absolute Valuations Historically undervalued.
+Relative Valuations ← • Relatively cheap versus style alternatives.
+Economic Cycle Can the Fed thread the needle and deliver a soft landing, or is a recession just delayed instead of avoided?
+Interest Rates ← • Rates rose significantly throughout the quarter.
+Volatility/Sentiment - • VIX and Put/Call Ratio both rose through the quarter.
+A mixed result but slightly favoring growth.
+Earnings Revisions $\rightarrow$ Revisions were positive for both large cap and small cap companies in the quarter, slightly favoring large.
+Dollar ← • The dollar rose throughout the quarter, favoring U.S. focused companies.
 ESG $\rightarrow$ Politics has been playing a larger role in ESG recently, but long-term favorable drivers remain in place.

-Source: Bailard.
+Source: Bailard as of 9/30/2023.
 All investments involve the risk of loss.
-As of July 14, 2023.
+FOR INVESTMENT PROFESSIONAL USE ONLY.
+NOT FOR DISTRIBUTION TO THE PUBLIC.